Spring-Seeded Winter Rye Living Mulches Enhance Crop Biodiversity and Promote Reduced Tillage in Organic Soybeans

 Project Objectives and Approach

-Determine potential benefits and risks from (1) interseeding cereal rye with soybeans and (2) delaying soybean planting date in the spring-seeded cereal rye treatment on weed prevalence and soybean production.
+To understand potential risks and benefits from (1) interseeding a cereal rye living mulch with soybeans and (2) delaying soybean planting date within the context of a spring-seeded rye system on weed prevalence and soybean production in the Upper Midwest

-• A two-year field trial was established on certified-organic land at the Arlington Agricultural Research Station, with a third-site year established at the Michael Fields Agricultural Institute.
+• A two-year field trial was established on certified-organic land at the Arlington Agricultural Research Station (Arlington, WI), with a third-site year established at the Michael Fields Agricultural Institute (East Troy, WI).

-• At all sites, a randomized complete block design was used, replicated four times.
+• At all sites, a randomized, replicated complete block design was used.
 Treatments consisted of:

-• A May-planted living mulch treatment was not used in the trial based on previous research which found that early rye seeding increased risk of rye vernalization and less time to manage the weed seedbank prior to planting.
+• **Note: A May-planted rye living mulch treatment was not used in the trial due to previous research which found that early rye seeding increased the risk of rye vernalization and provided less time to manage the weed seedbank prior to planting.

 • In August of each year, rye biomass and weed biomass samples were collected, as well as weed density.
-Soybeans were harvested in November for all treatments.
+Soybeans were harvested in November and evaluated for yield.

 Key Findings